devalienbrain/Online-library-bookbyte-project/README.md

 The library management software named BookByte developed using React with CRUD (Create, Read, Update, Delete) functionality and JWT (JSON Web Tokens) for authentication and security.

-Here are ten key features about the software:
+Here are the key features about the software:

 - [User Authentication:] Implement JWT-based user authentication to ensure secure access to the software and restrict certain functionalities to authorized users.